 - interact with colleagues, program staff, and course instructors in a respectful and positive manner at all times

-Note: if a student has not logged into the course site by the 100% tuition refund drop date, the Program Office reserves the right to withdraw the student from the course.
+Note: if a student has not signed into the course site by the 100% tuition refund drop date, the Program Office reserves the right to withdraw the student from the course.
 Participation in online courses is mandatory and online interactions are the most important part of the course learning experience.
 As such, ‘catching-up’ at such a late date without prior approval and make-up scheduling by the instructor and/or program, is impossible.

 In some cases, participants and the course instructor may discuss examples that reflect an actual situation, institution, or community.
 In order to create an environment where all feel free to discuss and learn from situational issues, it is asked that everyone respect the confidential nature of the institutions and communities being discussed.